despoisj/AgingMapGAN/index.md

 </p>

 ### Weakly-Supervised: FFHQ
+To train our model on the FFHQ dataset, we have created labels in a weakly-supervised fashion, using regression models trained on our labeled dataset.
+Despite this and the challenging poses, occlusions and lighting conditions of the dataset, our approach successfully ages and rejuvenates images in high-definition.

 We recommend opening the images in a new tab to see the details.
 <p align="center">
   <img width="49%" src="img/ffhq_cau1.jpg">